Dual Language Learning is More Meaningful

 Benefits are Seen in All Subjects

-- Immersion education programs are the most effective way to learn new languages.
+- Dual language education programs are the most effective way to learn new languages.
 Graduates of such programs achieve higher speaking and literacy skills.

-- Immersion students typically score higher on standardized tests relative to their non-immersion peers, including in English language testing.
+- Dual language students typically score higher on standardized tests relative to their non-immersion peers, including in English language testing.

-- Younger immersion students tend to become more accepting of diversity.
+- Younger dual language students tend to become more accepting of diversity.

-- Hebrew immersion classrooms create a stronger connection to Israeli culture.
+- Hebrew dual language classrooms create a stronger connection to Israeli culture.

-- Immersion students are more flexible thinkers and have stronger critical thinking and problem solving skills.
+- Dual language students are more flexible thinkers and have stronger critical thinking and problem-solving skills.

-- Immersion classroom help develop stronger executive function (cognitive control), allowing students to have better focus, juggle multiple tasks, and adapt to changing conditions.
+- Dual language classrooms help develop stronger executive function (cognitive control), allowing students to have better focus, juggle multiple tasks, and adapt to changing conditions.